Search

 How do you create a new account?

-The registration system is open on November 12th, 2024 at 10:00 AM and closes on November 13th, 2024 at 12:00 PM.
-This time is allocated for creating new accounts and for returning users to make sure they can log in.
+The registration system is open on August 1st, 2025 at 10:00 AM and closes on August 4th, 2025 at 4:00 PM for creating new accounts and for returning users to make sure they can log in.
 We suggest that you do this so when course registration opens, you will be ready to proceed.

 I have an account with Discovery Day Camp.
 Can I use that account to log-in and register for Extended Care and Extracurricular programs?